-Please make it convenient to appear for Round 2 interviews (16th – 17th May 2024) if shortlisted.
+Please make it convenient to appear for the interviews if shortlisted.

 Please bring the following documents for the interviews: